Welcome to Clare Hall Boat Club

-The Clare Hall Boat Club (CHBC) was founded in 1995, making CHBC the youngest college rowing club in Cambridge.
+The Clare Hall Boat Club was founded in 1995, making us the youngest college rowing club in Cambridge.
 We store our boats in the Clare Boat House in Cutter Ferry Lane.
-We have a men's and a women's team that competes in both collegiate and town competitions.
-Historically, the Clare Hall Boat Club has been quite successful in the Bumps races: there are five blades on the wall in the ALB; and in 2010, we won the Pegasus Cup, awarded to the team with the best performance in May Bumps.
-In 2016 the Women’s team had a particularly strong May Bumps, over bumping on the final day to get blades and a result of +5 positions on the river.
+We have a men's and women's team that competes in both collegiate and town competitions.
+Historically, the Clare Hall Boat Club has had a lot of success in the Bumps races; there are five blades on the wall in the ALB and in 2010 and 2019 we won the Pegasus Cup, awarded to the team with the best performance in the May Bumps.

 Clare Hall is a registered charity (number 1137491) which means that if you are a UK taxpayer, and you complete a Gift Aid Declaration form, we can reclaim tax so that the value of your gift to us increases by over 25%.

 If you have any questions then please contact email@example.com